ruankie/f1-2019-telemetry/docs/source/package-documentation.rst

 Module f1_2019_telemetry.tools.monitor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Module *f1_2019_telemetry.tools.monitor* is a script that implements session monitoring functionality to display live session data.
+Module *f1_2019_telemetry.tools.monitor* is a script that prints live session data.

-The script starts a thread to capture incoming UDP packets, and displays a summary of information on the command line.
+The script starts a thread to capture incoming UDP packets, and outputs a summary of incoming packets.

 .. literalinclude:: ../../f1_2019_telemetry/tools/monitor.py
     :language: python